Private Law and Building Safety (Hart Studies in Private Law)

 Full Description

-This book explores the real-world problem of building safety through the lens of private law.
+This collection of essays explores the real-world problem of building safety through the lens of private law.

-The fire at Grenfell Tower, London, England and the collapse of Champlain Towers South, Florida, USA exposed widespread building safety failures globally.
-Using a variety of different private law perspectives ranging through torts, contract and real property law, international experts examine building safety failures across the UK, USA, Australia, Singapore, New Zealand, Italy and Canada.
-The book offers policymakers, practitioners, and scholars ground-breaking consideration of this vital yet under-considered aspect of the building safety crisis, along with new and valuable insights into the nature, limits and utility of private law.
+High profile building failures including the fire at Grenfell Tower, London, England and the collapse of Champlain Towers South, Florida, USA have exposed widespread building safety failures globally.
+In this book, international experts deploy a variety of different private law perspectives ranging through torts, contract and real property law, to examine building safety failures across the UK, USA, Australia, Singapore, New Zealand, Italy and Canada.
+The book offers policymakers, practitioners and scholars ground-breaking consideration of this vital yet under-considered aspect of the building safety crisis, along with new and valuable insights into the nature, limits and utility of private law.

 The book results from a joint research project by the Faculty of Law at the University of Oxford and Melbourne Law School at the University of Melbourne.